The Husqvarna 40 is a small 40cc chainsaw made from 1978 to 1991.

 Husqvarna 40

-The Husky 40 is a decent little saw that is perfect for those who have the odd job here and there.
+The Husky 40 is a decent little saw that is good for the odd job.

-If you need to cut down a few small trees or shrubs, it’ll be fine.
-If you want to tidy up and break down branches and other wood debris, it’s great for that.
+It’s fine if you need to cut down a few small trees or shrubs.
+It’s also great for tidying up and breaking down branches and other wood debris.

-But if you want to buck up enough firewood for an entire winter, it would be better to get a bigger saw.
-The 460 is Husqvarna’s largest saw before getting into the pro range.
+But if you want to gather enough firewood for an entire winter, you’ll need a bigger saw.
+The 460 is Husqvarna’s largest saw before the pro range.

 Let us know your experiences with the 40 in the comments below!